Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

     html { }

     body {
-        display: grid;
+        display: grid; /* Semantic layouts! */
     }
 </style>

 ```

-Still very simple but grounded in the realities of the web today.
+Still a very simple reset that is grounded in the reality of the web today.

-CSS grids aren't anything new but they certainly are a new standardized tool available on web to be used for layouts.
+CSS grids aren't anything new but they certainly are a new standards tool that is available on web to be used for layouts.
 After having dabbled with CSS floats, flexbox and whatnot for years I am convinced that CSS grids are the only way forward.
-It is simple, semantic and much easier to reason about than anything else on web today.
+It is simple, semantic and much easier to reason about than anything else on market.

+We'll talk about breaking down a webpage into its header, footer and main content using grids in the next chapter.

-#### No CSS floats, no Flexbox, only CSS grids!
+#### No CSS Floats and No Flexbox.
+CSS grids only!

+Thing is that if you want to do modern layouts in 2020 you shouldn't use flexbox or CSS floats anymore.
+It is just plain wrong.
+I feel very strongly about this, so let me explain this a little more:
-I feel very strongly about NOT using flexbox or CSS floats for modern day layouts anymore, so let me explain this a bit: The body element on an empty webpage is like a raw piece of land—a lot, if you will—waiting to be cut-up into smaller rectangles to form the foundation of a house: the layout.
-These little rectangles are part of a larger blueprint of a building that is yet to be built.

-A set of rectangular pieces that sit next to each other in harmony with shared edges.
+The body element on an empty webpage is like a raw piece of land—a lot, if you will—waiting to be cut-up into smaller rectangles to form the foundation of a house: the layout.
+These little rectangles are a part of a larger blueprint of a building that is yet to be built.
+A set of rectangular blocks that sit next to each other in _harmony_ with shared edges.

-CSS grids are an ideal tool to do this because with grids you are essentially looking down this whole patch of land, the body, and then decide on how you want to break it down into smaller meaningful parts.
+CSS grids are an ideal tool to do this because with grids you are essentially looking down this whole patch of land—the body— and then deciding on how you want to break it down into smaller meaningful parts.
 It is a top ↝ down view.

-Whereas with flexbox, it is more at the element level.
-You say that 'hey, I am a flexing DIV and I am going to be stretching leftwards to occupy that zone all the way'.
-In a way flexbox adds behavior to HTML elements like rooms in a house trying to expand themselves against each other.
-It is a sort of dynamic equilibrium for layout instead of harmony.
-Like little men flexing their muscles against each other to lock themselves in place.
-Not a very ideal situation if the viewport is suddenly too long on one side.
+Whereas with flexbox it is more at the element level.

+You say that 'hey, I am a flexing DIV and I am going to be stretching all the way leftwards to occupy whatever space is available'.
+Flexbox adds that behavior on the HTML element and is almost like little men trying to flex their muscles against each other and in process locking themselves in.
+The layout is in a sort of dynamic equilibrium instead of harmony.
+This is not a very ideal situation because if the viewport were to suddenly go ultrawide the layout will fail.

 <br>